Gentle Back Pain Relief Exercises You Can Do at Home

 Fifteen minutes.
 Every day.
 Eight weeks.
 Try it and see.

 For video-led sessions and a structured programme, have a look at our exercise guide or register for free so you can follow along week by week.
-Margaret's hiking the coast again.
-So can you.
+Most of the women I coach who stick with it are walking, hiking, and getting in and out of cars without thinking about it again within a couple of months.
+With patience and consistency, so can you.